PoonLab/bayroot/README.md

 Since the HIV DNA basically stops evolving upon integration, this problem is equivalent to imputing missing dates on some tips of a time-scaled tree.
 A Bayesian approach is well-suited to this problem!
 We implemented a compartmental model in the R package [twt](https://github.com/PoonLab/twt) to simulate trees relating a mixture of actively evolving HIV RNA and integrated HIV DNA.
 Let's reconstruct the integration dates for one of these simulations.

-First, we'll load the *bayroot* functions and a couple of packages, and then import the simulated data:
+First, we'll load the *bayroot* functions and a couple of packages, and then import the simulated data.
+We wrote some utility functions that were designed to operate on files containing only one tree and integration times for one replicate, but we didn't want to upload hundreds of these files to the repository.
+Instead we're going to extract one replicate and generate the expected file formats:
 ```R
 source("bayroot.R")
 require(ape)